jaredaritter/OoI-Intern-Assessment/jared-notes.md

 ## Back End

 1. Complete the `logRequest` middleware to log each request path and the user’s ip address.
+(COMPLETED)
    1. Use the existing Logger library
    2. Create a new logger object named ‘logReqest’
    3. Log to the `info` transport
-2. Add new endpoints to the `/wallets` route for POST, PUT and DELETE
+2. Add new endpoints to the `/wallets` route for POST, PUT and DELETE (COMPLETED)
 3. Create three new application methods:
    1. addWallet
    2. updateWallet